srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

     sensorID = "VSLog"
     ```

-    This ensures that messages will only follow this route if the `sensorID = "VSLog"`.
+    This query ensures that only messages with the `sensorID` message property set to `VSLog` will be routed to the storage endpoint.

 1. To save this route, click **Save**.

     Wait for the success message.
-Once completed, the route should be listed on the **Message routing** blade.
+Once completed, the route should be listed on the **Message routing** pane.

 1. Navigate back to your Azure portal Dashboard.

-The next step will be to verify that the logging route is working.
+#### Task 4: Verify Data Archival

+1. Ensure that the device app you created in Visual Studio Code is still running.

+    If not, run it in the Visual Studio Code terminal using `dotnet run`.

+1. On your Resources tile, to open you Storage account blade, click **vibrationstore{your-id}**.

+    If your Resources tile does not list your Storage account, click the **Refresh** button at the top of the resource group tile, and then follow the instruction above to open your storage account.

+1. On the left-side menu of your **vibrationstore{your-id}** blade, click **Storage Explorer (preview)**.

+    You can use the Storage Explorer to verify that your data is being added to the storage account.

+    > **Note**:  The Storage Explorer is currently in preview mode, so its exact mode of operation may change.

+1. In **Storage Explorer (preview)** pane, expand **BLOB CONTAINERS**, and then click **vibrationcontainer**.

+    To view the data, you will need to navigate down a hierarchy of folders.
+The first folder will be named for the IoT Hub.

+1. In the right-hand pane, under **NAME**, double-click **iot-az220-training-{your-id}**, and then use double-clicks to navigate down into the hierarchy.

+    Under your IoT hub folder, you will see folders for the Partition, then numeric values for the Year, Month, and Day.
+The final folder represents the Hour, listed in UTC time.
+The Hour folder will contain a number of Block Blobs that contain your logging message data.

+1. Double-click the Block Blob for the data with the earliest time stamp.

+    The URL link will open in a new browser tab.
+Although the data is not formatted in a way that is easy to read, you should be able to recognize it as your vibration messages.

+1. Close browser tab containing your data, and then navigate back to your Azure portal Dashboard.

+**TODO - Work with Daren to define a new Exercise for an ASA job that actually makes sense.
+Consider what message data is available, including conveyor stopped.
+Maybe we could output to Service Bus Queue or trigger an Azure Function.
+We wouldn't even need to do anything with the Service Bus Queue output in this lab, just explain the purpose, and we could provide the code for the Azure Function that sends a text (or just have it do nothing)**

 ### Exercise 4: Logging Route Azure Stream Analytics Job

-To verify that the logging route is working as expected, we will create a Stream Analytics job that routes logging messages to Blob storage, which can then be validated using Storage Explorer in the Azure Portal.
+In this exercise, you will create a Stream Analytics job that outputs logging messages to Blob storage.
+You will then use Storage Explorer in the Azure Portal.

 This will enable us to verify that our route includes the following settings: